 I purchased a Glitter Damask Apparel Fabric from Hobby Lobby.
 I only needed 18″ (half a yard), so the total cost was just $3.50.

-For the lattice I used two pieces of ribbon.
+For the wooden lattice I used two pieces of ribbon.
 I stapled one ribbon to the top of the lattice and the other ribbon to the bottom of the lattice.
-I then wrapped the top ribbon over the top of the frame and stapled it to the middle of the framework on the back.
+Then it’s kind of like I was wrapping a present with ribbon.
+I wrapped the top ribbon over the top of the frame and stapled it to the middle of the framework on the back.
 Then I took the bottom ribbon around the bottom of the frame and also stapled it to the middle of the framework on the back.

 I turned the piece over, and that was it.
-After an hour of work and less than $15 in materials, I had my upcycled wall art.
+After an hour of work and less than $15 in new materials, I had my upcycled wall art.
+If you enjoy upcycling, check out some of my other upcycling projects!
+Need some budget friendly ideas?
+Check out these 10 Tips for Finding and Making Budget Wall Decor by ApartmentGuide.com.